-(25) No adverb preceding PE site: Subject
+(25) No adverb preceding PE site within CP: Subject possessum

-Who_k did you say[(usually)[$\underline{}k$'s friend] (usually) has money]?
+Who_k did you say[(usually)[$k$'s friend] (usually) has money]?

 This too is predicted by (17) - The adverb to the left of the subject linearly intervenes between the trace of PE and the left edge of CP.
 PE out of a non-subject, necessarily involving pied-piping as already shown, behaves the same: